hiro111208/rails-scam-baiter/README.md

 You need to install: `dependencies here`

 ### Creating and Initialising the Database
+You need to use the software: `database software here`

+You need to have a table called: `table name here`

+You need to give it a username and password with access to the table.
+Remember them for later steps.

 ### Configuration
+Edit the `blah` file and

 ### How to run the automated test suite
+Run the command: `testing command here`

 ### How to deploy publically